Universal Data Tool

 What is the .udt.json format?

-The UDT JSON format can be converted to and from an equivalent CSV format easily.
+The UDT JSON format can be easily.

 The basic structure of a UDT JSON file is this: